stackhpc/ansible-slurm-appliance/docs/experimental/isolated-clusters.md

 2. Using [EESSI](https://www.eessi.io/docs/) necessarily requires outbound
    network access for the CernVM File System.
 However this can be provided via an authenticated proxy.
-While the proxy configuration on the cluster node is readable by all users, this proxy can provide access only to EESSI's CVMFS Stratum 1 servers.
+While the proxy configuration on the cluster node is readable by all users, this proxy could be limited via acls to only provide access to EESSI's CVMFS Stratum 1 servers.

 ## Support by feature for isolated networks